stackhpc/reductionist-rs/docs/architecture.md

 Downloaded storage chunk data is returned to the request handler as a [Bytes](https://docs.rs/bytes/latest/bytes/struct.Bytes.html) object, which is a wrapper around a `u8` (byte) array.

+## S3 object caching

+A cache can be optionally enabled to store downloaded S3 objects to disk, this allows the Reductionist to repeat operations on already downloaded data objects utilising faster disk I/O over network I/O.
+Authenticaiton is passed through to the S3 object store and access to cached data by users other than the original requestor is allowed if S3 authentication permits.
+Authentication can be optionally disabled for further cache speedup in trusted environments.

+A [Tokio MPSC channel](https://docs.rs/tokio/latest/tokio/sync/mpsc/index.html) bridges write access between the requests of the asynchronous [Axum](https://docs.rs/axum) web framework and synchronous writes to the disk cache; this allows requests to the Reductionist to continue unblocked along their operation pipeline whilst being queued for cache storage.

+The disk cache can be managed overall by size and by time to live (TTL) on individual data objects with automatic pruning removing expired objects.
+Cache state is maintained on disk allowing the cache to be reused across restarts of the Reductionist.

 ## Filters and compression

 When a variable in a netCDF, HDF5 or Zarr dataset is created, it may be compressed to reduce storage requirements.